MileHacker Logo

 Important Considerations for All Travelers

-• Be aware of ZTL (Limited Traffic Zones) if you are self--driving to avoid fines.
+• Be aware of ZTL (Zones With Restricted traffic) if self-driving to avoid fines.

-• Parking in Portofino is extremely limited and expensive; parking in Santa Margherita Ligure and using public transport is recommended.
+• Parking in Portofino is extremely scarce and pricey; parking in Saint Margherita Ligure and utilizing public transport is recommended.

-• Vehicle access directly into the Portofino the village square is heavily restricted.
+• Vehicle access directly into the Portofino the center of the village is heavily restricted.

 • Portofino is an expensive destination; budgeting and utilizing money-saving strategies is important.